U.S. offshore energy producers brace for Hurricane Zeta impact

 HOUSTON, Oct 27 (Reuters) - Energy firms and ports along the U.S. Gulf Coast were bracing on Tuesday for another test as Hurricane Zeta, the 11th hurricane of the season, entered the Gulf of Mexico.

-BP, Chevron and Equinor evacuated oil workers and Royal Dutch Shell paused drilling as winds intensified to 85 mile-per-hour (136 kph).
-Pipeline operator Enbridge evacuated an offshore platform and on Tuesday plans to remove workers from a Louisiana natural gas processing plant.
+BP BP.L, Chevron CVX.N and Equinor EQNR.OL evacuated oil workers and Royal Dutch Shell RDSa.L paused drilling as winds intensified on Monday.
+Pipeline operator Enbridge ENB.TO evacuated two offshore platforms and on Tuesday plans to remove workers from a Louisiana natural gas processing plant.

 Some oil producers were pulling workers for at least the sixth time since June, a process made more difficult by the novel coronavirus pandemic with workers required to be tested for the virus before returning to work.